mykelalvis/FT/Traveller/Library/Introduction to the Traveller Adventure.md

 And, they discovered that some of the aliens were human!

-The Solomani year was 2096 AD.
-Terran explorers - men from the small, fledgling grouping of Solomani planets - made contact with another race of humans, humans calling themselves Vilani.
+The Solomani year was 2096 AD. [[Terra|Terran]] explorers - men from the small, fledgling grouping of Solomani planets - made contact with another race of humans, humans calling themselves Vilani.

-But that shock - carrying with it ramifications in religion and eons of scientific theory that the Terran society and culture would barely overcome - was reflected as a simple Solomani facial tic when compared to the discovery that the Vilani already controlled an interstellar empire.
+But that shock - carrying with it ramifications in religion and eons of scientific theory that the [[Terra|Terran]] society and culture would barely overcome - was reflected as a simple Solomani facial tic when compared to the discovery that the Vilani already controlled an interstellar empire.

 The Vilani called their empire the Ziru Sirka, meaning "Grand Empire of Stars", and it was so vast and awe-inspiring that it took years to travel across, even in the fastest jump-capable starships of the time.